 - Rental equipment

 PRIVATE OR GROUP?

-A private trek on Kilimanjaro means the tour you have booked has your own felxibility of dates and private services for those in your group including sleeping and dining tents and equipment (camping routes), transfers and a dedicated team of guides, porters, cook, waiter all there just for you and your group.
-There will of course be other people trekking and using public facilities at the same time and
+A private trek on Kilimanjaro means the tour you have booked has your own flexibility of dates and private services for those in your group including sleeping, dining tents, equipment (camping routes), transfers as well as a dedicated team of guides, porters, cook, waiter all there just for you / your group.
+There will of course be other people trekking and using public facilities at the same time.

 This option is perfect for groups of 3 or more, couples wanting privacy, friends, families, solo trekkers with special requirements and large groups.